emqx/emqx-docs/en_US/data-integration/data-bridge-greptimedb.md

 4. Click the **Add Action** button, select **Forwarding with Data Bridge** from the dropdown list, and then select the data bridge we just created under **Data Bridge**.
 Then click the **Add** button.
 5. Click **Create** at the page bottom to finish the creation.

 Now a rule to forward data to GreptimeDB via a GreptimeDB bridge is created.
-You can click **Integration** -> **Flows** to view the topology.
+You can click **Integration** -> **Flow Designer** to view the topology.
 It can be seen that the messages under topic `t/#`  are sent and saved to GreptimeDB after parsing by rule  `my_rule`.

 ## Test Data Bridge and Rule